learning-zone/python-basics/README.md

 To make a Python Script executable on Unix, you need to do two things,

-    Script file's mode must be executable and the first line must begin with # ( #!/usr/local/bin/python)
+    Script file\'s mode must be executable and the first line must begin with # ( #!/usr/local/bin/python)

 ## Q. Explain how to delete a file in Python?